Bottlenose dolphin: Threats

-Millions of dolphins drown in fishing nets.
+Between 1950 and 2020, about four million of dolphins have drowned in fishing nets.
 Tuna fishing crews have been the most responsible for the largest number of deaths.
 In 1972, the U.S. government passed a law limiting the number of dolphins that could be killed yearly by tuna fishing crews.
 Dolphins in the United Kingdom have also been found to contain high levels of pollutants in their tissues.
-Heavy metals including mercury, PCB's and DDT are of great concern.
+Heavy metals including mercury, PCBs and DDT are of great concern.
 These pollutants can cause harm in dolphins growth development, reproduction, and immunity.
 Since the mid-1990s, hundreds of dolphins have been trained to perform in shows presented by aquariums, zoos, and amusement parks.
 Scientists conduct various types of research to understand the dolphin's communication system.

 The man-made chemical perfluorooctanesulfonic acid (PFOS) may be compromising the immune system of bottlenose dolphins.
 PFOS affects the immune system of male mice at a concentration of 91.5 ppb, while PFOS has been reported in bottlenose dolphins in excess of 1 ppm.
 High levels of metal contaminants have been measured in tissues in many areas of the globe.
 A recent study found high levels of cadmium and mercury in bottlenose dolphins from South Australia, levels which were later found to be associated with kidney malformations, indicating possible health effects of high heavy metal concentrations in dolphins.